R60D/SourceMapStats/README.md

 * Make sure that python and pip is installed on your computer.
 Otherwise the install.bat wont work
 * Additionally make sure that your pip works by doing pip in cmd
 * None Maps found?

-* Change the Start and End date in the reader.py to reflect your desired timespan.
+    Change the Start and End date in the reader.py to reflect your desired timespan.\

-* Make sure that MapsToShow is not 0
+    Make sure that MapsToShow is not 0
-* Check that OnlyMapsContaining does not have an filter use ```[""]```